mrmeizongo/Xpilot/README.md

 ## NOTICE

+For proper operation of the Xpilot flight stabilization system some default airplane conventions need to be established.
+Set up transmitter so these are true

+* Roll right = Positive
+* Pitch up = Positive
+* Yaw right = Positive

+If needed, reverse these in Xpilot via [XP_SERIAL](XP_SERIAL.md) although that should not be necessary if servos are installed correctly.

 Throttle is always under manual control.

 Rate/Expo set up on the transmitter should NOT be used for Rate(2)/Stabilize(3) flight modes.
 You can however configure Rate/Expo for passthrough(1) flight mode.